We are conditioned to sock away money for retirement ASAP.

 If even a few of the above are true, you work with a salesperson masquerading as a trusted advisor.

-Everyone should have access to a simple, balanced, and cost-efficient 401k plan.
+In our opinion, everyone should have access to a simple, balanced, and cost-efficient 401k plan.